isomerpages/moe-peitongpri/pages/Highlights.md

 ---
 <h2><strong>Be Part of Teachers’ Day 2025 </strong>🍎</h2>
 <p>Teachers’ Day is a time to say <strong>THANK YOU</strong> to those who have
 guided, encouraged, and inspired us.
-As Pei Tong alumni, you have two special ways to join in the celebration this year:</p>
+If you are Pei Tong alumni, you have two special ways to join in the celebration this year:</p>
 <h3>1.
 Write a Note of Thanks ✍️</h3>
 <p>A few words from you can brighten a teacher’s day.
 Share your e-message
 at <strong><a href="https://go.gov.sg/saythanksptps" class="decorated-link" rel="noopener" target="_new">this link</a></strong> and